schoeffm/cheatsheets/raspberry/README.md

 - `adduser schoeffm sudo` will add the given user to the sudo-ers list
 - `usermod -a -G video schoeffm` in order to be in the `raspistill` group

+## Activate SSH (headless setup)

+You will need to have your SD card connected to your computer:

+Create an empty file in the root of the SD card named `ssh` (without dot or extension).

+This will enable ssh on your Raspberry Pi so you will be able to connect next time you plug in the Raspberry Pi.
+After booting you can connect with:

+    ssh pi@raspberrypi

+The default-username is `pi` and its default-password is `raspberry`

 ## Fixing SSH

 __Notice__: Be sure you've placed your public key into `~/.ssh/authorized_keys` so you can still login